Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     sudo apt-get --reinstall install apache2-bin
     sudo apt-get install apache2 apache2-dev

+## Tile names format of OpenStreetMap tile server

+The file naming and image format used by mod_tile is described at [Slippy map tilenames](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).
+Similar format is also used by Google Maps and many other map providers.

+[TMS](http://wiki.openstreetmap.org/wiki/TMS) and [WMS](http://wiki.openstreetmap.org/wiki/WMS) are other protocols for serving maps as tiles.
+[TileCache](http://tilecache.org/) is one Python-based open source server performing rendering backend and tile caching with WMS-C and TMS compliance.

 ## Deploying your own Slippy Map

-Tiled web map is also known as slippy map in OpenStreetMap terminology.
+[Tiled web map](https://en.wikipedia.org/wiki/Tiled_web_map) is also known as [slippy map](http://wiki.openstreetmap.org/wiki/Slippy_Map) in OpenStreetMap terminology.

+OpenStreetMap does not provide an “official” JavaScript library which you are required to use.
+Rather, you can use any library that meets your needs.
+The two most popular are OpenLayers and Leaflet.
+Both are open source.

 Page [Deploying your own Slippy Map](http://wiki.openstreetmap.org/wiki/Deploying_your_own_Slippy_Map) illustrates how to embed the previously installed map server into a website.
 A number of possible map libraries are mentioned, including some relevant ones ([Leaflet](leafletjs.com), [OpenLayers](openlayers.org), [Google Maps API](https://developers.google.com/maps/)) as well as many alternatives.

-### OpenLayer
+### OpenLayers

-To display your slippy map with OpenLayer, create a file named *ol.html* under */var/www/html*.
+To display your slippy map with OpenLayers, create a file named *ol.html* under */var/www/html*.

     sudo vi /var/www/html/ol.html